codebar/manual/_posts/2025-12-17-creating-a-workshop.md

 This guide covers how to use the admin area of the codebar website if you are a chapter organiser, with a focus on creating a workshop.

-> **Screenshots:** The original doc includes screenshots.
-Add them as normal image files in the repo (recommended) and link them here, rather than pasting base64 images into the Markdown.

 ## Intro

 Once you’ve been given admin access on the codebar website you’ll see extra options in the left-hand menu, including the ability to create sponsors, create workshops, view feedback, and access your chapter admin area under **My Chapters**.